hanyuanz2000/Semantic_Segmentation_in_Video_Sequences_Competition/README.md

    - **Integration of Phases:** The spatial understanding gained in the first phase is combined with U-Net's capabilities to enhance mask prediction accuracy.
    - **Segmentation Head:** A specialized segmentation head is used to refine and finalize the mask prediction.

-### Conclusion

-This two-phase approach strategically aligns the model's strengths with each phase's objectives.
-By balancing computational efficiency and the ability to capture both spatial and temporal dynamics, this strategy is poised to optimize overall performance in semantic segmentation of video sequences.

 ## Evaluation
-The performance of our models will be evaluated based on the Intersection over Union (IoU) between the predicted segmentation masks and the ground truth for the hidden test set.
+Our models' efficacy will be rigorously assessed utilizing the Jaccard Index, which compares the congruence between the predicted segmentation masks and the actual ground truth within the validation set and another concealed hidden test set.

-## Repository Structure
+## Results
+The Dual-Phase model registers a validation Jaccard Index of 0.16, in contrast to the baseline model, which attains a validation Jaccard Index of 0.24.
+This notable disparity predominantly stems from the inadequate quality of the reconstruction of the 22nd frame.